dmhenaopa/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

+## :pencil2:  SQL - More queries

+This folder contains some scripts to use the open source database management software MySQL.
+Here we found commands to

+### Requirements:
+All commands were tested on Ubuntu 14.04 LTS.
+Although the commands might work fine on other distributions, versions or operative systems.

+Additionally, MySQL database management software was used.
+The version of MySQL: 14.14 Distrib 5.5.62, for debian-linux-gnu (x86_64) using readline 6.3.

+If you don't have MySQL installed, download it and install as shown (Ubuntu):

+    sudo apt-get install mysql-server

+### Usage:
+You need to execute as follows:

+    cat file.sql | mysql -hlocalhost -uroot -p

+Some of the files additionally require that you pass the name of the database with which you want to work or that you want to modify.
+In these cases the execution will be like this:

+    cat file.sql | mysql -hlocalhost -uroot -p mydatabase

+### Executable files:
+Here a short description of each script:

 A short description of each script:
 + 0-privileges.sql: Script that lists all privileges of the MySQL users user_0d_1 and user_0d_2 on your server (in localhost).
 + 1-create_user.sql: Script that creates the MySQL server user user_0d_1. user_0d_1 should have all privileges on your MySQL server.
 The user_0d_1 password should be set to user_0d_1_pwd.
 If the user user_0d_1 already exists, your script should not fail.